CDOTAD/AlphaGAN-Matting/README.md

 This project is an unofficial implementation of [AlphaGAN: Generative adversarial networks for natural image matting](https://arxiv.org/pdf/1807.10088.pdf) published at the BMVC 2018.
 As for now, the result of my experiment is not as good as the paper's.

-**This is a course project of mine and there may exists some mistakes in this project.**

 # Dataset

 ## Adobe Deep Image Matting Dataset